-As from 31 December 2022 to the date of this annual report, saved as disclosed elsewhere in this annual report, the Board is not aware of any significant events that have occurred which require disclosure herein.
+As from 31 December 2023 to the date of this annual report, the Board is not aware of any significant events that have occurred which require disclosure herein.

 REVIEWED BY AUDIT COMMITTEE

 The audited consolidated financial statements of the Group for the Reporting Period have been reviewed by the audit committee of the Company.
 The audit committee is of the opinion that the consolidated financial statements of the Group for the Reporting Period comply with applicable reporting standards, Listing Rules, and that adequate disclosures have been made.